Gurneet1928/Chatterpatter/README.md

 - Colorful Interface
 - An instructions tab as well to clarify the usage
 - Create a Server Room
-- Embbeded a partial client with Server Room so as the Room Maker need not to join with the client as well
+- Server Room Maker can chat through the server interface , instead of opening a new client for himslef/herself
-- Clients can join easily with the room code generated
+- Clients can join easily with the generated room code
 - Close Room option closes the sockets and rooms
 - All the chats are shown to everyone and the server can see when someone has joined
-- Users can also use their own names to chat by entering it in the entry boxes ( Completely Optional )
+- Users can also use their own names to chat by entering it in the entry boxes ( Optional )
 ***
 ## Note from Developer